 launched in 2013 by Lord Patten, the Chancellor of the University of Oxford.
-OMN aims to examine the media questions shaping our times, look behind the headlines and challenge conventional thinking.
+OMN examines the media questions shaping our times, looks behind the headlines and challenges conventional thinking.
 The Network provides a forum for alumni and others to meet, debate and exchange ideas with leading experts in their fields and media professionals.
 OMN works in partnership with other organisations to build links and expand reach.

 Speakers have included Christiane Amanpour CBE, CNN’s Chief International Correspondent, Max Hill QC Independent Reviewer of Terrorism Legislation and Mathew D’Ancona columnist.

 Recommendations for FCO Global Conference on Media Freedom in July 2019 from OMN/Channel 4 Television event ‘Journalists in the Line of Fire’ chaired by Lindsey Hilsum. by Deborah Pout